ShonaCritch/Matplotlib-challenge/README.md

 Discussion:

-Capomulin was found to reduce tumor volume growth as demonstrated by low measures of central tendancy and variance.
+Capomulin was found to reduce tumor volume growth and promote shrinkage, as demonstrated by low measures of central tendancy and variance.
 This is clearly demonstrated in the random mouse treatment trajectory plotted, with a clear downward trend in tumor size plotted across the lenght of the study.

 The linear regression demonstrated a stong positive relationship between mouse weight, taken at the commencement of the study, and average tumor volume (reduced from starting volume) within the Capomulin treated mice; Pearsons r value of 0.84 and r squared of 0.71.
 Indicating that dose given showed more accelerated shrinkage of tumor volume in smaller mice than heavier mice.